 If your makeup matches your skin tone in person, yet looks pale in photos, I can tell you, it ain’t the colour… it’s the product.

-Commercial Makeup – for the everyday customer
+Retail Makeup – for the everyday customer

 These brands supply products, ranging from cheap to insanely not cheap, for all skin types.
-These products are designed to smell nice, look good, feel good, be easy to use and generally be as appealing to the consumer as possible.
+These products are designed to smell nice, look good, feel good, have appealing packaging, be easy to use and generally be as appealing to the consumer as possible.
 They need their customers to love their products, use and buy as much of them as possible for their business to grow.

-Because the everyday consumer is generally not often in the photographic spotlight and they are more accustomed to touching up their makeup throughout the day, their makeup does not need to have the staying power, or photo-reflection of professional products.
+Because the everyday consumer is generally not often in the photographic spotlight and they are more accustomed to touching up their makeup throughout the day, their makeup does not need to have the staying power, or photo-reflection quality of professional products.
 This allows the manufacturers to lower production costs by using less pigment, and more fillers, thickeners and other, often cheaper ingredients.
 Thus allowing for more profits.
 This is how business works, in most industries really.

 It is a bit of a cosmetic world secret that if the product is designed to only last a few hours, you will use more through the day by touching up.
 The more you use, the more you buy.
 As I said, it’s business.

-Saying this, however this does not mean that a commercial product is of lesser value to the client.
+Saying this, however this does not mean that a retail product is of lesser value to the client.
 If you love the products you buy from your supermarket or department store, then there is nothing wrong with using them.
 That brand is doing exactly what you want and need it to do and therefore is good value for money for you.

 Professional Makeup – designed for a purpose